mattermost/docs/source/onboard/guest-accounts.rst

 Promoting and Demoting User Roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-System Admins can demote a member to a guest by updating their role in **System Console > User Management > Users**.
+System Admins can demote a member from a member to a guest by updating the user's role in **System Console > User Management > Users**.
 Select the member, then select **Demote to Guest**.
+System Admins should also purge all of the demoted guest's sessions by selecting the guest user, then selecting **Revoke Sessions**.

-The demoted user retains their existing channel and team memberships but is restricted from discovering public channels and collaborating with users outside of the channels they're in.
+The demoted guest user retains their existing channel and team memberships, but is restricted from discovering public channels and collaborating with users outside of the channels they're in.
 This is useful if you're already collaborating with external contractors, and want to restrict their abilities within Mattermost.

 System Admins can also promote a guest to member by updating their role in **System Console > User Management > Users**.
 Select the guest, then select **Promote to Member**.